The French dress code

 Simplicity and versatility is key

 More than a simple statement of la mode, I can now understand why people in large cities tend to stay away from outrageous bursts of colour in their everyday dress.
 For one thing, try packing hundreds of random separates into an apartment where not only do you not have a closet, but the apartment itself is the size of a closet.

 Add this to the fact that many such apartments come equipped with no way whatsoever to hook up laundry facilities – necessitating that load after load be hauled to the local laundromat for washing – and you'll begin to get the picture.
 How much easier (and cheaper) it all is when there's no need to separate those loads by color, n'est-ce pas?

-So, keeping all this in mind (along with a certain dose of insecurity on my part, and the secret desire to dress like my French M-I-L, the very essence of chic), everything I purchased from my arrival point onwards could have easily taken me from work to funeral to evening-out, without skipping a beat.
+So, keeping all this in mind (along with the secret desire to dress like my French mother-in-law, the very essence of chic), everything I purchased from my arrival point onwards could have easily taken me from work to funeral to evening-out, without skipping a beat.